Open-Systems-Pharmacology/Qualification-HI/Qualification/report/report.md

 | Hepatic intrinsic CL: CYP2C19                 | 0.32             | 0.26             | 0.12             |
 | Hepatic intrinsic CL: CYP2D6                  | 0.76             | 0.33             | 0.11             |
 | Glomerular filtration rate (GFR)              | 1                | 0.7              | 0.36             |
-*Values from Edginton and Willmann (1); however, this evaluation report uses the method presented in https://github.com/Open-Systems-Pharmacology/Forum/discussions/1341, and thus the "other organs" blood flow varies slightly across individuals.
+*Values from Edginton and Willmann (1); however, this evaluation report uses the method presented in [https://github.com/Open-Systems-Pharmacology/Forum/discussions/1341](https://github.com/Open-Systems-Pharmacology/Forum/discussions/1341), and thus the "other organs" blood flow varies slightly across individuals.

 ## Blood flow scaling

 Portal, hepatic arterial, and renal blood flows were scaled according to the disease factor reported for each Child-Pugh severity ([Table 2](#table_2)).
-All three blood flow processes were adjustd in PK-Sim by defining Individual > Anatomy & Physiology > Physiology > Flow Rates > Blood Flow Rates.
+All three blood flow processes were adjusted in PK-Sim by defining Individual > Anatomy & Physiology > Physiology > Flow Rates > Blood Flow Rates.
 Portal blood flow in the HI population was defined by the Portal Vein specific blood flow rate times the disease factor.
-Hepatic arterial blood flow was adjusted from applying the functional liver mass disease factor (Anatomy > Organ Volums > Liver) and adjusting the specific blood flow rate of the liver to attain the result of applying the hepatic arterial disease factor to liver blood flow rate.
+Hepatic arterial blood flow was adjusted from applying the functional liver mass disease factor (Anatomy > Organ Volumes > Liver) and adjusting the specific blood flow rate of the liver to attain the result of applying the hepatic arterial disease factor to liver blood flow rate.
 Renal blood flow was adjusted via application of the disease factor to kidney specific blood flow rate.
 The blood flow of other organs was adjusted based on the cardiac index, defined as cardiac output divided by body surface area, reported in the [Table 2](#table_2).
-The methods reported in https://github.com/Open-Systems-Pharmacology/Forum/discussions/1341 were applied.
+The methods reported in [https://github.com/Open-Systems-Pharmacology/Forum/discussions/1341](https://github.com/Open-Systems-Pharmacology/Forum/discussions/1341) were applied.

 ## Plasma binding proteins and hematocrit scaling